jimbobbennett/AgroHack/Steps/ExecuteIoTCommand.md

    This function just checks the soil moisture value against a threshold of 500.
 In a later part you will add logic to check weather, and only flag that the plant needs watering if the soil is dry and rain is not forecast.

-1. Call the new `needs_watering` method in the `main` function and put the value into a dictionary ready to send to the REST API as JSON.
+1. Call the new `needs_watering` method at the end of the `main` function and put the value into a dictionary ready to send to the REST API as JSON.
 Add the following code at the end of the `main` function before the `return` statement.

     ```python
     def main(req: func.HttpRequest) -> func.HttpResponse: